 In accordance with the Privacy Act 1988 (Cth) and other relevant Australian laws, you have the right to request access to your information collected and stored by the research team.
 You also have the right to request that any information with which you disagree be corrected.
 Please contact the study team member named at the end of this document if you would like to access your information.

-9 Complaints and compensation
+Complaints and Compensation

-In the event that you suffer an expected or unexpected side effect or medical accident during this project that arises from your participation, you will be offered all full and necessary treatment by [insert site name].
+In the event that you suffer an expected or unexpected side effect or medical accident during this project that arises from your participation, you will be offered all full and necessary treatment by Royal Perth Hospital.
 Participation in this project does not alter any right to compensation that you may have under statute or common law.

-10 Who has reviewed the research project?

-All research in Australia involving humans is reviewed by an independent group of people called a Human Research Ethics Committee (HREC).
-The ethical aspects of this research project have been approved by the Royal Perth Hospital HREC.

-This project will be carried out according to the National Statement on Ethical Conduct in Human Research (2007).
-This statement has been developed to protect the interests of people who agree to participate in human research studies.

-11 Contacts for further information
+Contacts for further information

-The person you may need to contact will depend on the nature of your query.

-a) Clinical contact
+Clinical contact

-If you have questions about this project, or if you have any medical problems which may be related to your involvement in the project (for example, any side effects), please contact the study doctor on [phone number] or Department of Orthopaedics Research Assistant at [insert site name] on XXXX XXXX.
+If you have questions about this project, or if you have any medical problems which may be related to your involvement in the project (for example, any side effects), please contact the study doctor Dr Arnout Faveere or Dr Stephanie Babic through the RPH Switchboard or Department of Orthopaedics Research Assistant.
+Alternatively for non-urgent matters you can email the research team

-b) HREC
+HREC

 This project has been granted ethical approval by the Royal Perth Hospital (RPH) Human Research Ethics Committee (HREC).
 If you have any concerns about the conduct of the project or your rights as a research participant, phone (08) 9224 2292 or email: EMHS.REG@health.wa.gov.au and quote the ethics approval number RGS0000004752.

-c) Research Governance

-For matters/complaints related to research at the site where you are participating please contact: Research Governance - phone XXXX XXXX or email: ………………………………

 Consent Form